 Extracorporeal shock wave lithotripsy (ESWL)

 - swollen kidney (hydronephrosis).
-If the stone fragments that descend are still too big, they may get stuck along the lower ureter.
-If severe, a double-J stent may need to be inserted to unblock the kidney.
+If the stone fragments are still too big, they may get stuck along the lower ureter to cause hydronephrosis.
+If the swelling does not resolve, and is accompanied by recurrent colic, a double-J stent may need to be inserted to unblock the kidney.

 - urinary tract infection (UTI).
 This is due to release of bacteria within the stone.

 - kidney haematoma.
 This is usually small and resolve over a few weeks.
 Large haematomas can cause loin pain and fever and antibiotics are given to prevent infection of the blood clot.

 - no colic

 - no large haematoma (<3% risk)